ajtock/NGS_intro_Cambridge_SysBio/README.md

   They are generally high-quality sequencing reads.
 However, there are some issues that should be addressed:
   1. Per-base sequence quality decreases towards the ends of the reads (particularly towards their 3′ ends)
-  2. There are many duplicated reads, which may have resulted from [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) amplification biases
+  2. There are some duplicated reads, which may have resulted from [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) amplification biases
-  3. Illumina TruSeq adapter sequences are over-represented among reads in `SRR3156163_top5M_1.fastq.gz`

-  The first and third of these issues can be resolved using software developed to trim off sequencing adapters and low-quality bases.
+  The first issue can be resolved using software developed to trim off low-quality bases and sequencing adapters.
   Duplication can be addressed by discarding either duplicate reads or duplicate alignments to a reference genome.
 </p></details>

-If you are working with many FASTQ files, [MultiQC](https://multiqc.info/) can be used to aggregate FastQC-generated results and compile one HTML report that's easier to digest than individual reports for each sample.
+If in future you are working with many FASTQ files, [MultiQC](https://multiqc.info/) can be used to aggregate FastQC-generated results and compile one HTML report that's easier to digest than individual reports for each sample.

 ## Step 2.
 Removing technical sequences and low-quality bases using Cutadapt